crdsonnet/crdsonnet/README.md

 Generate a *runtime* Jsonnet library directly from JSON Schemas, CRDs or OpenAPI components.

-> This project has moved from POC to an alpha status.
-It can be consider it in a usable state for production projects however there are no guarantees for a stable API.
+> This project is actively used in several projects, most notably [Grafonnet](https://github.com/grafana/grafonnet).
+It can be consider in a usable state for production projects however the API should be considered in alpha status.

 ## Install